wpte/dbus-HomeWizard-Energy-P1/README.md

   - IP 192.168.2.20/24

 ### Details / Process
-As mentioned above the script is inspired by @RalfZim fronius smartmeter implementation.
+As mentioned above, the script is inspired by @RalfZim's Fronius smartmeter implementation.
 So what is the script doing:
 - Running as a service
-- connecting to DBus of the Venus OS `com.victronenergy.grid.http_40` or `com.victronenergy.pvinverter.http_40`
+- Connecting to DBus of the Venus OS `com.victronenergy.grid.http_40` or `com.victronenergy.pvinverter.http_40`
-- After successful DBus connection HomeWizard P1 is accessed via REST-API - simply the /status is called and a JSON is returned with all details
+- After successful DBus connection, HomeWizard P1 is accessed via REST-API - simply the /status is called and a JSON is returned with all details
   A sample JSON file from HomeWizard Energy P1 can be found [here](docs/homewizard-energy-p1.json)
 - Serial is taken from the response as device serial
 - Paths are added to the DBus with default value 0 - including some settings like name, etc
-- After that a "loop" is started which pulls HomeWizard P1 data every 750ms from the REST-API and updates the values in the DBus
+- After that, a "loop" is started which pulls HomeWizard P1 data every 750ms from the REST-API and updates the values in the DBus

-Thats it 😄
+That's it 😄

 ### Pictures
 ![Tile Overview](img/VenusOs_Overview.png)